For more information about Friends of Sheba Medical Center (FSMC) please visit

 www.friendsofsheba.org or call (310) 838-0700.

 What stood out to me the most in this visit was seeing first hand Arabs and Israelis working side by side to help heal patients.
 Sheba truly doesn’t discriminate about who the patients are.
-The tour of the Children’s hospital with Professor Reichman was incredible, he was a wealth of information and was open and candid to share with me what goes on behind the scenes working for a public hospital.
+The tour of the Children’s hospital with Professor Reichman was incredible, he was a wealth of information and was very open to share with me what goes on behind the scenes working for a public hospital.

 After the tour of the Children’s hospital, Debbie took me to view the rehabilitation center.
-I was most interested in seeing what type of rehab facility they have at Sheba since I work for a sports nonprofit that helps provide sports opportunities for the physically disabled.
-Having a dedicated rehab facility at the hospital is so important because they help patients adapt to their daily lives.
-For example, Sheba has their own individual apartment where patients going through therapy can live.
+I was most interested in seeing what type of rehab facility they have at Sheba since I work for an adaptive sports nonprofit that provides sports opportunities for the physically disabled and visually impaired.
+Having a dedicated rehab facility at the hospital is crucial for patients to learn the skill sets as to adapt to their daily lives.
+For example, Sheba Medical Center has their own individual apartment where patients going through therapy can live and become confident of living on their own.
 This mock apartment allows patients to practice with a therapist in the room simple mundane tasks like opening the refrigerator or getting into a car.
 The parking lot next to the apartment inside the hospital has a dedicated car for patients to practice getting in and out of the car.
-What was so special for me was to see first hand that Sheba not only takes care of their patients while they are under their care, but they are focusing on the quality of life for patients after they leave the hospital.
+What was so special for me was to see first-hand that Sheba not only takes care of their patients while they are under their care, but they are focusing on the quality of life for patients after they leave the hospital.

-Lastly, I was able to visit the Eating Disorders Department.
+Lastly, on the tour, I was able to visit the Eating Disorders Department.
 I have never seen in a hospital a dedicated department to treating eating disorders and it was set up like a dorm room, where patients live and also go to school.
 Once again, Sheba is thinking not just about the physical ailments, but does a lot of work on focusing on mental health which is so important in this day in age.